Miro Barešić

-Miro Barešić (10 September 1950 – 31 July 1991) was a Croatian émigré and terrorist who in 1971 murdered a Yugoslav diplomat Vladimir Rolović, in Sweden.
+Miro Barešić (10 September 1950 – 31 July 1991) was a Croatian émigré who, in 1971, murdered Yugoslav diplomat Vladimir Rolović in Sweden.
 He later served as a soldier in Paraguay and in the Croatian National Guard in 1991.

 In 1969, Barešić was sentenced to six months in prison in Yugoslavia for avoiding military service, after which he left the country and joined the Croatian National Resistance movement.
 In 1971, he was convicted of the murder of Vladimir Rolović, Yugoslav ambassador to Sweden and former commander of the Goli Otok prison.
 He was released in 1972 as part of the conditions and demands by Croatian hijackers of a Sweden domestic flight.
 For several years, he lived in the United States and then Paraguay under a false identity.
 In 1980, he was extradited to Sweden and served the remaining seven years of his original sentence for the Rolović murder.
 He was released in 1987 and four years later, when the Croatian War of Independence began, he joined the Croatian National Guard.
 He was killed in action under suspicious circumstances in July 1991.